-The author of the report Dr. Nils Meyer Ohlendorf is Head, International and European Governance and Senior Fellow at Ecologic.
+The authors of the report are Dr. Nils Meyer Ohlendorf; Head, International and European Governance and Senior Fellow at Ecologic, and Lisa Fee Meinecke, Junior Researcher at Ecologic.

 The Greens | European Free Alliance is a political group in the European Parliament made up of Green parties across EU.
 Jakop Dalunde is a member of the Swedish Green party and Member of the European Parliament since 2016.
 Jakop is member of the ITRE committee and group coordinator in the TRAN committee.
 Jakop has sponsored this study.